Milyli/RelativityScriptRunner/Milyli.ScriptRunner.Services.Interfaces/README.md

 Name | Type | Description
 --- | --- | ---
-ReadScriptResponse | Object | The Response Container ReadScriptResponse.Script | Script | Information about the script in the Relativity Script Library.
+ReadScriptResponse | Object | The Response Container.
+ReadScriptResponse.Script | Script | Information about the script in the Relativity Script Library.
 ReadScriptResponse.ScriptRuns | ScriptRun[] | A list of information about the schedule and history of the script.

 #### List all scripts in a workspace (`IScriptManager.GetCaseScriptsAsync`)

-Lists all Workspace Level Scripts.

 ```
 POST https://localhost/Relativity.REST/api/Milyli.ScriptRunner/API/V1/Script/ReadAll